TIS-JOEY/Implicit-Intent-Inference-Model/README.md

 ### Function: `get_label2id`

-Goal: Build the mapping of AF labels and app sequences.
+`Goal`: Build the mapping of AF labels and app sequences.

 `af_model_path` = The storage path of Affinity Propagation model.